mA*ths Online Programme

 - You are capable of achieving an A grade in A-level Mathematics, even if you may not feel certain of this

-- You are willing to travel to Imperial up to three times a year on scheduled weekend dates
+- You are willing to travel to Imperial up to two times a year on scheduled weekend dates

 - You are planning to apply for university courses with a large mathematical component

 This outreach programme is funded by Imperial College London, and aims to support UK state school students from backgrounds under-represented at university and Imperial.
 We use the criteria below to assess who is eligible to participate.
 The more criteria you meet, the more likely your application will be successful.

 - You have been in care

 - You live independently (estranged), meaning you no longer have the support of your family due to a breakdown in the relationship which has led to ceased contact